Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 The best Apple AirPods deal: Apple AirPods Pro, $170 (reduced from $249)

-Some of the featured Amazon deals for June 2022 include deals on Amazon devices, plus deals on quality gear from trusted brands like LG, JBL and Apple.
+Some of our featured Amazon deals are for Amazon devices, plus deals on quality gear from trusted brands like LG, JBL and Apple.
 Our favorite sale finds are ahead.

 Or, click the button below to see all the stuff on sale at Amazon right now.